6a6ak/Py_Luhn_Card_Generator/readme.md

-# Valid Card Number Generator
+# Py Luhn Card Generator

 A Python script that generates valid card numbers using the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) and saves them in a CSV file.
 Each card number is formatted with dashes between every 4 digits for better readability (e.g., `1234-5678-1234-5678`).